 Having done this, you will need to restart your Excel.
 After opening it, you will find as many worksheets as you have selected.

 For your information, this trick doesn’t work on templates.
-You must have to select Blank workbook when starting the Excel app on your computer to utilize this trick.
+You have to select Blank workbook when starting the Excel app on your computer to utilize this trick.

 If you use Excel Online, you should definitely check out these Microsoft Excel Online tips and tricks.